Feeling Stressed Out? 17 Ways to Reduce Anxiety and Worry

 minute/s remaining

 Are you looking for ways to reduce anxiety and worry?
 During these trying times, it’s easy to justify feeling anxious.
 For many, that feeling is caused by worry.
-And, worrying leads to more anxiety!
+And worrying leads to more anxiety!

 It’s understandable.
 There is lots of uncertainty in the world.
 That lends itself to worrying about health, finances, education, social life, and the environment as a whole.
 If you feel like your stress has become excessive or overwhelming to the point that it is affecting your health and well-being, perhaps it’s time to do something about it.